 Drop all courses without record

+Withdrawal Period

+The deadline to withdraw from one or more courses (including withdrawal from all courses) is at the 60% completion point of the term.
+The precise date for each term will be published in the Academic Calendar.

+During the Withdrawal period, students can:

+withdraw from one or more courses in accordance with the Withdrawal policy

 Change the grade type to Audit or Pass/No Credit

-Elect to retake a course with Grade Replacement (Beginning Fall 2021: Opt out of using a grade replacement)
+Opt out of or elect to retake a course with Grade Replacement (Beginning Fall 2021: Opt out of using a grade replacement)

-After the Add/Drop Period students can withdraw from one or more courses in accordance with the Withdrawal policy.

-Students who experience a personal or medical crisis have the option of requesting a withdrawal from all courses via the Dean of Students Office during the term the crisis begins.
+Students who experience a personal or medical crisis have the option of requesting a Withdrawal with Extenuating Circumstances (WE) from all courses via the Dean of Students Office during the term the crisis begins.
 If approved, the Dean of Students Office will notify the student’s academic department(s).

-Any student who leaves the University before the close of a term without withdrawing officially will receive a failing or unsatisfactory grade (F for undergraduate credit and U for graduate credit) in each course for which he/she is registered.
+Students who leave the University before the close of a term without withdrawing officially will receive a failing or unsatisfactory grade (F for undergraduate credit and U for graduate credit) in each course for which they are registered.

 Prerequisites and Permits